gaubert/gmvault/README.md

 Will restore /backup/emails-db in newfoo.bar@gmail.com

-Use --restart to restart from the last fatal error and not reupload once more the already treated emails.
+Use --resume or --restart to restart from the last fatal error and not reupload once more the already treated emails.

 $>gmvault restore newfoo.bar@gmail.com --restart